Practice bipartite projections

 What’s next

-In the next lesson, you’ll put this knowledge to the test with a challenge that requires you to create your own bipartite projection and run node similarity independently.
+In the next lesson, you’ll put this knowledge to the test with a challenge that requires you to design your own projection and choose the appropriate approach—monopartite transformation or labelled bipartite—based on your analytical goal.

 Check your understanding